mui/material-ui/docs/src/pages/customization/typography/typography.md

 ```

 Then, you can change the theme to use this new font.
-It requires use of the [`CssBaseline`](/components/css-baseline/) component to globally define Raleway as a font family.
+It requires use of the [`CssBaseline`](/components/css-baseline/) component to globally define Raleway as a font face.

 ```js
 const theme = createMuiTheme({